somikdhar729/somikdhar729/README.md

 <img src="https://github.com/somikdhar729/somikdhar729/blob/main/tumblr_mz264jjFan1qav3uso2_r2_500.gif" style="width: auto; max-width: 100%; height: auto;">
 </p>

 <p> I'm a <b>Computer Vision/Robotics Software Engineer</b> 🤖 on a relentless pursuit to chart new territories in autonomous navigation and computer vision.
 I am focused on innovating and streamlining autonomous navigation systems.
 I'm committed to advancing the field of robotics and computer vision with practical, impactful research.
-With a steadfast commitment to make prototypes a reality, I harness my technical acumen to engineer not just products, but <b>pioneering solutions</b> that redefine our technological landscape.🌐🛠️</p>
+With a steadfast commitment to making prototypes a reality, I harness my technical acumen to engineer products and <b>pioneering solutions</b> that redefine our technological landscape.🌐🛠️</p>

 <h4 align="center" class="customFontColor">It's about crafting a legacy of revolutionary breakthroughs that transform how we interact with technology and the world around us.</h4>

-About me
+### Current Work
  I'm a master's student at New York University.
 With a focus on computer vision, vpr pipeline, feature matching, foundational models, and machine learning, I'm passionate about developing cutting-edge technologies that enable robots to operate in challenging environments.
-My proficiency in Python, C++, and MATLAB has allowed me to contribute to a variety of projects in the robotics industry.
-I'm always looking for new opportunities to apply my skills and collaborate with others in this exciting field.

-Summary
 I am working as a computer vision graduate researcher at AI4CE lab at NYU where my research focuses on building sequence based Visual Place recognition pipeline.

 <h2> Languages and Tools </h2>